OWASP/www-project-cyclonedx/tab_unplugged.md

 the OWASP CycloneDX Software Bill of Materials (SBOM) standard.
 CycloneDX Unplugged is part of the [CycloneDX YouTube channel](https://www.youtube.com/channel/UCcUKDc0izYoyQKdzAsraoUQ).

-A focus of the playlist is on the creation, consumption, analysis, conversion, and distribution of CycloneDX along the tools and processes that serve to better operationalize SBOMs for greater transparency and cybersecurity risk reduction.
+A focus of the playlist is on the creation, consumption, analysis, conversion, and distribution of CycloneDX along with the tools and processes that serve to better operationalize SBOMs for greater transparency and cybersecurity risk reduction.

 CycloneDX Unplugged honors OWASP's mission of helping improve software security in a vendor neutral way.
 Requirements for inclusion are: